Harsha-88/HackIndia-Spark-8-2025-Anonymous/README.md

 Features:

--Upload PDF: Upload a PDF form (Aadhaar, Admit Card, etc.).
+Upload PDF: Upload any PDF form (e.g., Aadhaar, Admit Card).

+Upload User Profile: Upload a user profile in JSON format, or use the default profile.

-Auto-fill Fields: Specify which fields to auto-fill (e.g., Name, DOB, Email).
+Auto-fill Fields: Select fields to auto-fill from the uploaded PDF form (e.g., Name, DOB, Email).

--Download Completed Form: After auto-filling, the form can be downloaded with the filled data.
+Preview and Download: View the autofilled form and download it as a text file.

+Smart Field Detection: Automatically detects potential fields in the uploaded PDF form.

 Technologies: